What makes a responsible bartender?

 Here at Drinks Shop, we work with many different types of event planners.
 From those arranging the birthday bash of the year to professional wedding planners looking to put on a real display of love, our drinks have graced the lips of guests across the country.
-While a business centered on alcohol, we are very passionate about the subject of responsible drinking, understanding our responsibility to customers and our wider network of Blog readers.
+While a business centred on alcohol, we are very passionate about the subject of responsible drinking, understanding our responsibility to customers and our wider network of Blog readers.

-This is why today, we have decided to give our event planners and bar managers a helping hand, providing a few tips of how to become a responsible bartender.
+This is why today, we have decided to give our event planners and bar managers a helping hand, providing a few tips on how to become a responsible bartender.
 So, whatever bar you are working at or staffing, read on!

 Always ask for identification

 As a bartender, it is your job to keep guests happy and most importantly; safe.
 This is why being diligent when it comes to identification is a must.
-Ensuring that everyone that is drinking is of the legal age will not only protect you and your license but also the customer.
+Ensuring that every one that is drinking is of the legal age will not only protect you and your license but also the customer.
 If you are finding it hard to decipher whether or not a customer is old enough, use the Challenge 25 rule.
 Basically, if you do not think a customer looks 25, challenge them to prove that they are 18.

 Keep an eye on guests who may have had enough to drink